Customer Lifetime Value (CLV)

 LTV (company) = MRPU * Gross Margin / Churn

-Customer Lifetime Value (LTV) measures the amount of gross profit that is generated from a customer over the entire time they do business with a company.
-For SaaS businesses (software companies that employ a subscription based business model), LTV is calculated by multiplying the average period payment (this may be a monthly or annual payment depending on the SaaS company), by the average gross margin, by the number of periods the customer is expected to make a payment.
+For SaaS businesses (software companies that employ a subscription-based business model), CLV is calculated by multiplying the average period payment (this may be a monthly or annual payment depending on the SaaS company), by the average gross margin, by the number of periods, the customer is expected to make a payment.

-Consider a SaaS company with a customer paying $50/month software license fee.
-The average gross margin on this license is 85% and, based on historical trends, the customer is expected to be a customer for 52 months.
+Consider a SaaS company with a customer paying a $50/month software license fee.
+The average gross margin on this license is 85% and based on historic trends, the customer is expected to be a customer for 52 months.
 In this situation:

 There are no SaaS industry or sector benchmarks for Customer Lifetime Value.
-LTV goals and benchmarks should be set based on internal costs, product/service revenue, and business lifecycle stage.
+CLV goals and benchmarks should be set based on internal costs, product/service revenue, and the business lifecycle stage.
 Here’s some expert advice and rules of thumb:

-- Customer Lifetime Value (LTV) should be at least 3 times greater than Customer Acquisition Cost (CAC).
+- Customer Lifetime Value (CLV) should be at least 3 times greater than Customer Acquisition Cost (CAC).